Layers

 Defining layers

-Defining the layers of a project is done in the settings, by actvating the Expert feature level.
+Defining the layers of a project is done in the settings, by activating the Expert feature level.
 Two tables are then shown on the right-hand side: the top one is used to define how many layers there are, and the bottom one is used to define the content of the currently selected layer.

 In the above example, three pixelwise segmentations layers are defined, the first one is selected.